 Bowman Bay Campground: The Boeing Employee’s Astronomical Society recommends Bowman Bay Campground in Deception Pass State Park on Whidbey Island.
 Info: www.parks.wa.gov

 If you spend any time stargazing this summer, be sure not to miss the Perseid meteor shower.

 General dates: July 20-something – August 20-something, after midnight

 General peak: Usually August 11, 12, or 13, 12am-3am

 To see the Perseids, turn to face the constellation Perseus, which will be rising in the Northeast a bit before midnight during the month of August.

 *Please use caution walking in the city in the dark.
-Also, be aware that many of Seattle’s Parks close at sunset.
+I recommend using the dimmest red flashlight that allows you to see trip hazards when stargazing.
+Also, be aware that many of Seattle’s Parks close at 11:30pm.